saucoide/recipes/no_knead_bread.md

 ---

 8. Coat a towel with flour or some other grain
-9. Gently shape the dough into a bowl, and place it on the towel, and cover the top with another towel (if the first one is not big enough)
+9.a Gently shape the dough into a bowl, and place it on the towel, and cover the top with another towel (if the first one is not big enough)
+9.b If the dough is too wet, add a bit more flour, dont leave it completely dry, it still should be quite sticky at this point.
+This is also the moment where you'd add seeds or anything else you want on the interior of the dough.
 10. Let it rise for 2 hours, it should be ready when you can poke it and it will not bounce back quickly

 ---